 Students will demonstrate knowledge and ethical applications of the psycho-diagnostic and treatment planning processes and their effects on client treatment across multicultural populations.
-This standard is assessed in APCE 558, Diagnosis and Treatment Planning.
+This standard is assessed in APCE 658, Diagnosis and Treatment Planning.
 Areas assessed include:

-1. Foundation: Student demonstrates knowledge of the historical perspectives concerning the nature and meaning of diagnoses and its implications on client well-being.

-2. Methods: Student demonstrates an understanding of the methods used to identify and diagnosis the factors that underlie behavior, especially maladjusted or abnormal behavior.

-3. Results: Student demonstrates knowledge and skills in the use of assessment results to diagnose developmental, behavioral, and mental disorders.

-4. Diversity: Student demonstrates knowledge in ethical and cultural relevant strategies for selecting, administrating, and interpreting assessment and test results for the purposes of diagnosing mental health disorders.

-5. Clinical Theory & Interventions: Student demonstrates a strong working knowledge of evidenced-based clinical theory and interventions and utilizes this knowledge in the diagnosis and treatment planning process.

-6. Application: Student demonstrates ability to apply knowledge of treatment theory and interventions for the purpose of promoting optimal mental health, assistance in dealing with normal problems of living and for treating psychopathology.

-7. Treatment Diversity: Student demonstrates knowledge and ability to effectively develop treatment plans that take into consideration the social and cultural diversity of clients (e.g. Age, gender, race/ethnicity, socio-economic status, sexual orientation) and their systems.
+- 1. Foundation: Student demonstrates knowledge of the historical perspectives concerning the nature and meaning of diagnoses and its implications on client well-being. - 2.
+Methods: Student demonstrates an understanding of the methods used to identify and diagnosis the factors that underlie behavior, especially maladjusted or abnormal behavior. - 3.
+Results: Student demonstrates knowledge and skills in the use of assessment results to diagnose developmental, behavioral, and mental disorders. - 4.
+Diversity: Student demonstrates knowledge in ethical and cultural relevant strategies for selecting, administrating, and interpreting assessment and test results for the purposes of diagnosing mental health disorders. - 5.
+Clinical Theory & Interventions: Student demonstrates a strong working knowledge of evidenced-based clinical theory and interventions and utilizes this knowledge in the diagnosis and treatment planning process. - 6.
+Application: Student demonstrates ability to apply knowledge of treatment theory and interventions for the purpose of promoting optimal mental health, assistance in dealing with normal problems of living and for treating psychopathology. - 7.
+Treatment Diversity: Student demonstrates knowledge and ability to effectively develop treatment plans that take into consideration the social and cultural diversity of clients (e.g. Age, gender, race/ethnicity, socio-economic status, sexual orientation) and their systems.

 A mean score was calculated for each area of the rubric.
-Students scored 3.0-3.06 in each area, indicating that they met criteria within the proficient range, demonstrating basic, entry-level knowledge.
+Students scored 3.0 in each area, indicating that they met criteria within the proficient range, demonstrating basic, entry-level knowledge, with the exception of Clinical Theory and Interventions and Results.
+This mean decreased from 3.0-2.95 since the last annual report.